MuhammadTaha-GH/TowerOfHanoi/README.md

 ## License

-This project is open source — feel free to adapt and extend.
+This project is open source; feel free to adapt and extend.
-*(Add your chosen license here, e.g., MIT)*

 ---